wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/configuration.md

 ### mode (required)

 The Wallarm node operation mode.
-Currently, it can be only `tcp-capture`.
+It should be `tcp-capture` for TCP traffic mirror analysis.

 ### goreplay.filter